cflavio/ya2_site/content/pages/yorg.md

 Quotes
 ------

+*"Yorg is a very fun racing game in the style of MicroMachines, and we recommend all of you to try without further delay."* ([Jugando En Linux](https://jugandoenlinux.com/index.php/homepage/generos/carreras/item/885-el-juego-libre-yorg-acaba-de-publicar-la-version-0-9-rc1))

 *"I think they've got a great start here and it could really turn into something awesome if they keep on developing it."* ([GamingOnLinux](https://www.gamingonlinux.com/articles/yorg-a-free-and-open-source-racing-game-with-some-hilarious-handling.10876))

 *"Yorg is already giving a lot of fun right now.
 The tracks are quite substantial, varied and challenging."* ([LinuxCommunity](http://www.linux-community.de/Internal/Artikel/Online-Artikel/Das-Spiel-zum-Wochenende-Yorg))

-*"This new release includes important changes that improve the playable experience to a great extent and also several new features."* ([Jugando En Linux](http://jugandoenlinux.com/index.php/homepage/generos/carreras/item/686-yorg-alacanza-la-version-0-8))

 *"It all looks very well made; anyone looking for some arcady action racing should give this a try!"* ([Free Game News](http://fossgames.blogspot.it/2017/08/yorg.html))